Training for pharmacy technicians

 Information on the role of the pharmacy technician, from student to career development and advanced practice.

-GPhC CPD requirements are that pharmacy professionals demonstrate that they keep their knowledge and skills up to date in order to maintain and improve their practice.
+GPhC CPD and revalidation requirements are that pharmacy professionals demonstrate that they keep their knowledge and skills up to date in order to maintain and improve their practice.

 The Consultation Skills for Pharmacy Practice website supports you through a learning pathway, as you develop and improve your patient consultation skills.
 It forms part of a national training and development programme, which recognises that pharmacy professionals need to work more closely with patients in order to optimise medicines use and deliver public health messages.